cs17resch01003/gpurepair/Readme.md

 # A. Introduction

 GPURepair has been accepted in the 22nd International Conference on Verification, Model Checking, and Abstract Interpretation (VMCAI 2021) under the tool paper category.
-An extended version of the paper is available on arXiv at <a href="https://arxiv.org/">https://arxiv.org/</a>.
+An extended version of the paper is available on arXiv at <a href="https://arxiv.org/abs/2011.08373">https://arxiv.org/abs/2011.08373</a>.
 The documentation at <a href="./docs/vmcai2021/Documentation.md">docs/vmcai2021/Documentation.md</a> provides a detailed guide on how to set up GPURepair (the artifact is available <a href="">here</a>) on the Virtual Machine provided for VMCAI 2021 artifact evaluation (available <a href="https://zenodo.org/record/4017293/#%5C.X4c%5C_mtAzaUk">here</a>).

-# B. Getting Started with GPURepair
-# C. Developer Guide

 # References